Q.E.D. (manga): Supporting characters

-Yuu, Sou's younger sister, is a highly intelligent polyglot who occasionally visits him, though her absentmindedness often leads to comical misadventures.
+Sou's younger sister.
+She is a highly intelligent polyglot who occasionally visits him.
 Rather than assisting directly in investigations, she provides Sou with contextual insights, sometimes sharing details of his past with Kana—including the Annie Craner incident.
 When Sou disappears during the related murders in the U.S., Yuu joins Kana in searching for him.
 Later, she serves as an intermediary for their parents, delivering an invitation for Kana to meet them.
 Despite her occasional spaciness, Yuu demonstrates perceptiveness about her brother's relationships and history.